-To clarify the meaning and the scope of these sectors exempted from the use of local turnover thresholds, a non-exhaustive list of activities which correspond to the sectors referred to in the definition of the Amendment Communiqué is provided below.
 The below list reflects a mere effort to provide insight and guidance in identifying this scope, thus the list is not exhaustive:

-- (a) Digital platforms: Digital platforms are systems and interfaces that form a commercial network or market facilitating business-to-business (B2B), business-to-customer (B2C) or even customer-to-customer (C2C) transactions.
-Digital platforms include but are not limited to social media platforms, knowledge sharing platforms, media sharing platforms, service-oriented platforms, online marketplaces and digital content aggregators. - (b) Software and gaming software: Software relates to a set of instructions, data or programs used to operate computers and execute specific tasks, while gaming
+- i.
+Digital platforms: Digital platforms are systems and interfaces that form a commercial network or market facilitating business-to-business (B2B), business-to-customer (B2C) or even customer-to-customer (C2C) transactions.
+Digital platforms include but are not limited to social media platforms, knowledge sharing platforms, media sharing platforms, service-oriented platforms, online marketplaces and digital content aggregators. - (b) Software and gaming software: Software relates to a set of instructions, data or programs used to operate computers and execute specific tasks, while gaming software concerns software customised for gaming.
+Software and gaming software include but are not limited to the activities below.

-- software concerns software customised for gaming.
-Software and gaming software include but are not limited to the activities below. - i. writing and publishing of software and gaming software (including publishing of computer games) (NACE Rev. 2: 58.2) - ii. wholesale, retail sale, distribution and marketing of software (both customised and non-customised) and gaming software (NACE Rev. 2: 46.51, 47.41) - iii. reproduction from master copies of software (NACE Rev. 2: 18.2) - iv. manufacture of electronic games with fixed (non-replaceable) software (NACE Rev. 2: 32.40) - v. translation or adaptation of software and gaming software (NACE Rev. 2: 58.29) - vi. computer programming activities (designing the structure and content of, and/or writing the computer code necessary to create and implement systems software (including updates and patches), software applications (including updates and patches), databases, web pages, customising of software (NACE Rev. 2: 62.01) - vii. software installation services (NACE Rev. 2: 62.09) - (c) Financial technologies: Financial technologies refer to technology-enabled innovation in financial services.
+- iv. writing and publishing of software and gaming software (including publishing of computer games) (NACE Rev. 2: 58.2) - ii. wholesale, retail sale, distribution and marketing of software (both customised and non-customised) and gaming software (NACE Rev. 2: 46.51, 47.41) - iii. reproduction from master copies of software (NACE Rev. 2: 18.2) - iv. manufacture of electronic games with fixed (non-replaceable) software (NACE Rev. 2: 32.40) - v. translation or adaptation of software and gaming software (NACE Rev. 2: 58.29) - vi. computer programming activities (designing the structure and content of, and/or writing the computer code necessary to create and implement systems software (including updates and patches), software applications (including updates and patches), databases, web pages, customising of software (NACE Rev. 2: 62.01) - vii. software installation services (NACE Rev. 2: 62.09) - (c) Financial technologies: Financial technologies refer to technology-enabled innovation in financial services.
 Undertakings which sit at the crossroads of financial services and technology fall into the scope of this definition.
-In brief, the term "financial technologies" is used to define software and other technology aiming to modify, enhance or automate financial services for businesses or consumers.
-Financial technologies include but are not limited to technologies and software developed for the following fields: - i. financial services activities (monetary intermediation, financial leasing, other credit granting) (NACE Rev. 2: 64.1, 64.9) - ii. insurance, reinsurance, pension funding (NACE Rev. 2: 65) - iii. activities auxiliary to financial services, insurance and pension funding (administration of financial markets (futures commodity contracts exchanges, securities exchanges, stock exchanges, stock or commodity options exchanges), security and commodity contracts brokerage (dealing in financial markets on behalf of others (e.g. stock broking) and related activities, securities brokerage, commodity contracts brokerage, activities of bureaux de change etc.), risk and damage evaluation, activities of insurance agents and brokers, fund management activities, financial transaction processing and settlement, investment advisory activities, activities of mortgage advisers and brokers (NACE Rev. 2: 66)
+In brief, the te"m "financial technolog"es" is used to define software and other technology aiming to modify, enhance or automate financial services for businesses or consumers.
+Financial technologies include but are not limited to technologies and software developed for the following fieldsi. financial services activities (monetary intermediation, financial leasing, other credit granting) (NACE Rev. 2: 64.1, 64.9) - i. insurance, reinsurance, pension funding (NACE Rev. 2: 65) - ii. activities auxiliary to financial services, insurance and pension funding (administration of financial markets (futures commodity contracts exchanges, securities exchanges, stock exchanges, stock or commodity options exchanges), security and commodity contracts brokerage (dealing in financial markets on behalf of others (e.g., stock broking) and related activities, securities brokerage, commodity contracts brokerage, activities of bureaux de change etc.), risk and damage evaluation, activities of insurance agents and brokers, fund management activities, financial transaction processing and settlement, investment advisory activities, activities of mortgage advisers and brokers (NACE Rev. 2: 66)